HTTPArchive/almanac.httparchive.org/src/content/en/2020/accessibility.md

 Hiding and showing content is a prevalent pattern in modern interfaces, and it can be helpful to declutter the UI for everyone.
 There are two ARIA attributes that are helpful additions to this disclosure pattern.
 The `aria-expanded` attribute should have a `true`/`false` value that toggles depending on whether the disclosed content is shown or not.
 Additionally the `aria-controls` attribute can be associated with an `id` on the disclosed content creating a programmatic relationship between the triggering control (which should be a button) and the content that gets displayed.

 We found that 20.98% of desktop pages and 21.00% of mobile pages had at least one element with the `aria-expanded` attribute and 17.38% of desktop pages and 16.94% of mobile pages had at least one element with the `aria-controls` attribute.
 This suggests that around one fifth of websites might be implementing at least partially accessible disclosure widgets.
-Note that the `aria-controls` attribute is considered a best practice rather than essential for the disclosure pattern because screen reader support is not ideal yet.
+Note that the `aria-controls` attribute is considered a best practice, rather than essential, for the disclosure pattern because screen reader support is not yet ideal.

-{# TODO (Authors) - I don't understand this last sentence.
-Why is it a best practice because support is not ideal?
-Are we missing a "not"?
-Or do you mean it's a best practice "despite" support not being ideal? #}

 #### Screen reader only text